"Now

 2021 I

-thought I had exhausted my views on data, which I definitely regard
+thought I had exhausted my views on the accumulation and application

-with a mixture of love and hate but I've felt a certain shift in
+of data, which I definitely regard with a mixture of love and hate

-the balance over this last year, probably because of the involvement
+but I've felt a certain shift in the balance over this last year,

-and impact it's had during the COVID-19 pandemic.
-Data stepped up
+probably because of the involvement and impact it's had during the

-has it, or “owns” it and how it is used. |
+even more what power is, who has it, or “owns” it and how it is

 ||